-The decomposition algorithm has two parts: in the first part we decompose the transition matrix $\T$ in an ensemble of time-ordered interactions; in the second part, we decompose the time-ordered interactions in subsystem interactions.
-Formally, in the first part we find the interaction coefficients $a_i$ and matrices $\interactionM^i$ (here, $i$ is an upper index) such that the matrix $\T$ can be expanded as a convex sum: $\T=\sum_i a_i \hat\interactionM^i$.
+The decomposition algorithm has two steps: in a first step we decompose the transition matrix $\T$ into an ensemble of time-ordered interactions; in a second step, we decompose the time-ordered interactions into subsystem interactions \footnote{Code available at \url{https://github.com/unaialro/inin}}.
+Formally, in the first part we find the interaction coefficients $a_i$ and matrices $\interactionM^i$ (here, $i$ is an upper index) such that the matrix $\T$ can be expanded as a convex sum: $\T=\sum_i a_i \bar\interactionM^i$.
 The algorithm repeatedly extracts interactions from $\T$.
-Starting at $\omega=0$, it randomly explores all interactions at $\omega$ before proceeding with $\omega +1$.
-Let us assume we have already extracted $i$ interactions from $\T$ and that $\tilde\T$ is the remainder: $\tilde\T=\T - \sum_{j=0}^{i-1} a_j \hat\interactionM^j$.
-For the next interaction $\interaction^i$, the algorithm finds the transition matrix $\interactionM^i$ such that the corresponding coefficient $a_i$ is maximal and $\tilde\T - a_i \hat\interactionM^i$ doesn't have negative elements.
+Starting at $\omega=0$, it explores all interactions at $\omega$ before proceeding with $\omega +1$ and extracts the one with a highest coefficient.
+Let us assume we have already extracted $i$ interactions from $\T$ and that $\tilde\T$ is the remainder: $\tilde\T=\T - \sum_{j=0}^{i-1} a_j \bar\interactionM^j$.
+For the next interaction $\interaction^i$, the algorithm finds the transition matrix $\interactionM^i$ such that the corresponding coefficient $a_i$ is maximal and $\tilde\T - a_i \bar\interactionM^i$ does not have negative elements.
 The first part finishes when either $\tilde\T$ is a matrix of zeros, or, equivalently, when the sum of the interaction coefficients is one.
-See SM for the details.
+See Appendix \ref{ap:subin} for the details.